 - Take a break.
-I can't count the number of times people have told me they missed the evening parade and fireworks because they were too tired to stay that late.
+People often miss the evening parade and fireworks because they are too tired to stay that late.
 Don't let that happen to you.
 Instead, get out for a few hours in the middle of the day.
 Go back to your hotel for a nap or a swim.
-Catch an Uber and get a nice lunch somewhere nearby.
+Get a nice lunch somewhere nearby.
 Or just sit down on a bench and watch the people, then take in an indoor show or two.

-- Did It break?
-If we're talking about the souvenir you just bought - or if that cute balloon went pop - we hear that you can get a free replacement the same day.
+- Know what to do if something breaks.
+If the souvenir you just bought - or if that cute balloon went pop - some people say you can get a free replacement the same day.

-- Going back to your car for things wastes time.
-You might think it also saves money because you don't have to rent a locker, but I checked it.
-By the time you wait for the tram both ways and go through security, you'll lose about an hour.
+- Going back to the car for things wastes time.
+You might think it also saves money because you don't have to rent a locker.
+That's true, but by the time you wait for the tram both ways and go through security, you'll lose about an hour of park time.

 - Check your food receipts.
 They sometimes have discount coupons at the bottom that can save you money on purchases.

 - Be extra nice to cast members.
 They have a hard job and don't get much appreciation for it.
-I have heard of really nice people getting little extras from them as a thank you.
+Cast members say super nice people might even get a little extra from them as a thank you.

 - Be nice to other guests.
 If some of the people in your group aren't going with on that FASTPASS ride, get them passes anyway.
 Then give them away to someone who thinks they're going to have to stand in a long line.

-- Old enough?
-Kids of any age can go to the Disney parks.
+- Kids of any age can go to the Disney parks.
 Anyone 14 or younger must be accompanied by someone older than 14 to get in.
-To board an attraction, kids under age 7 must be accompanied by someone 14 or older.
+To board an attraction, kids under age seven must be accompanied by someone 14 or older.

-- Little navigator: Disneyland is a great place for kids to learn how to navigate with a map.
+- Disneyland is a good place for kids to learn how to navigate with a map.
 Let them find the way to the next attraction for you.

-- Lost and found: If you and your child get separated, ask any Cast Member for help.
+- If you and your child get separated, ask any Cast Member for help.
 They're very efficient at reuniting lost kids with their parents.
 Prepare your kids by telling them how to identify a Cast Member by their badge, stop one and talk to them and then make sure the kids know what do to if they're lost.
-Be sure the kids have your cell phone number with them - or I have seen some parents write their number on their child's arm.
+Be sure the kids have your cell phone number with them - or some parents write their number on their child's arm.

-- Take a break: During the busiest, hottest time of day, go back to your hotel for a swim or a nap, being sure to get your hand stamped on the way out and keeping your paper ticket.
+- During the busiest, hottest time of day, go back to your hotel for a swim or a nap, being sure to get your hand stamped on the way out and keep your paper ticket.
 Return later when it's cooler and you're rested.

 8 Things to Know If You Have Special Needs